This guide explains how and when prisoners get released from jail and how UK law applies to people who will be leaving

-LEAVING PRISON UK: What happens when a prisoner has met the release criteria and they are eligible to leave the prison or legal custody?
+What happens when a prisoner has met the release criteria and they are eligible to leave the prison or legal custody?

 As a rule, the time when a prisoner gets released depends most on:

 Quite often, prisoners serving determinate sentences get released by automatic process.
 Much of the time the release happens around the middle of their sentence.

-Prisoners usually leave prison on probation if their sentence is 12 months or longer.
+Prisoners usually leave prison on probation if their sentence is twelve (12) months or longer.
 There is no need for a Parole Board to get involved when this occurs.

 Some prisoners who get detained in legal custody can apply for parole.
 The parole process is for those with an extended sentence, or a fixed-term sentence for:

 There is no need for prisoners with a life sentence or an indeterminate sentence to ask for parole.
 In these cases, the government will apply for parole on their behalf.

 Those who get detained in legal custody can leave prison for short periods at the end of their sentence.
 Leaving prison towards the end can happen no matter whatever type or length of sentence.

-Note: Prisons do not any prisoners if it think they are a risk to the public or may commit further crime.
+Note: Prisons do not release prisoners if they could be a risk to the members of the public or they may commit further crimes.

 A prison resettlement day release allows prisoners to leave custody during the daytime.
 This means they could go on a training course to help them look for work after they get released.